-- 2. Loosen the gauge mounting nuts and remove the gauge from the pod. - 3.
-Install the new gauge and secure with the mounting the gauge pod nuts; then plug the harness into the gauge and secure owerpadsucelym the gauge pod with the machine screws.
-Tighten
+2. Loosen the gauge mounting nuts and remove the gauge from the pod.

+3. Install the new gauge and secure with the mounting nuts; then plug the harness into the gauge and secure the gauge pod with the machine screws.
+Tighten securely.